Inqnuam/serverless-aws-lambda/README.md

 ## Advanced configuration:

-To have more control over the plugin you can passe a config file via `configPath` variable in plugin options:
+To have more control over the plugin you can passe a config file via `configPath` param in plugin options:

 ```yaml
 custom: